rylanmiller25/scraping/technical_plan.md

     - If a request fails (e.g., connection timeout, DNS error, non-200 status code), the script should not terminate.
     - Instead, it should log the specific error for the corresponding `companyid` and `website`.
     - The output dataframe should contain a record for the failed attempt with a null value for `text` and a value of 1 under `failure`.
+    - **Failure Reasons**: A `failure_reason` column must be populated with one of the following statuses to indicate the cause:
+        - `success`: No failure.
+        - `robots_disallowed`: Access blocked by robots.txt.
+        - `timeout`: Page load exceeded 30 seconds.
+        - `dns_error`: Domain name could not be resolved.
+        - `tls_error`: SSL/TLS handshake failed.
+        - `http_error`: Non-200 HTTP status code (e.g., 404, 500).
+        - `blocked_captcha`: Request blocked by a CAPTCHA or anti-bot challenge.
+        - `empty_text`: Page loaded but contained no visible text.
+        - `non_english`: Detected language was not English.
+        - `other_error`: Any other unclassified exception.

 # Input Data